KnowageLabs/Knowage-Documentation/chapter_4/resource_manager.rst

 Resource Manager functionalities
 --------------------------------

-The Resource Manager window diplays two sections: on the left the tree representing the existing system resources; on the right the details of the selected left-folder.
-On the right-top is available the current path:
+The Resource Manager window diplays two sections: on the left the tree structure representing the existing resource system; on the right the details of the selected folder.

 .. figure:: media/resource_mng_2_bis.png